- What is the prostate?

 Which conditions would men use a prostate supplement for?
-The main one is what’s called BPH, which stands for benign prostatic hyperplasia.
+The major one being BPH, which stands for benign prostatic hyperplasia.

-Apoptosis is a term that basically means cell suicide.
+Apoptosis is a term for cell suicide.
 Apoptosis is when the cell reaches the end of its life and dies.
 This is all part of a normal, healthy, controlled process.

 When apoptosis doesn’t occur, cell growth can go overboard, and that’s precisely what is happening in Benign Prostatic Hyperplasia.

 - Reduce nighttime trips to the bathroom

 - Enjoy better bladder control and urine flow

 Generally, a prostate supplement aims to decrease symptoms of Benign Prostatic Hyperplasia or an enlarged prostate gland.
 These include:

 - weak urine stream.